seanorama/masterclass/security-advanced/README.md

     - Permissions : `select`
     - Add
   ![Image](https://raw.githubusercontent.com/seanorama/masterclass/master/security-advanced/screenshots/Ranger-HIVE-create-policy.png)

+- Notice that as you typed the name of the DB and table, Ranger was able to look these up and autocomplete them
+  -  This was done using the rangeradmin principal we provided during Ranger install

+- Wait 30s for the new policy to be picked up

 - Now try accessing the columns again and now the query works
 ```